 It also packs plenty of power thanks to the A15 Bionic chip, USB-C support and 5G connectivity, so if you have the appropriate mobile contract, you can download games and play online multiplayer while out and about.
 It also supports the Apple Pencil 2, so you can again make use of this excellent stylus and its advanced features, which may not help you in games, but means you can also use it for creative work as well.
 Read more in our full iPad mini (6th gen) review.

 If you want the absolute ultimate gaming experience on an iPad, and money's no object, then the all-new 12.9-inch M2 iPad Pro is by far the one to get.
-Powered by the hugely powerful M2 chip, which is also found in the likes of the MacBook Pro 13-inch (M2, 2022), even the most graphically-intensive games will run with ease on this thing.
+Powered by the hugely powerful M2 chip, which is also found in the likes of the MacBook Pro 13-inch (M2, 2022), even the most graphically-intensive games will run with ease on this thing which is why we consider this the best iPad for gamers looking for more serious play time.

 In fact, there's an argument that the M2 chip is overkill, and while there is truth to that, it also means this is an incredibly future-proof iPad for gaming - it'll be years before any game gives the iPad Pro a hard time.
 If you're a game designer, then the power on offer here means you can code and test out your games as well.